asmoly/Face-Detector-Net/README.md

 The other way I could have made this neural net was by just outputing coordinates of the bounding box rather than ouputing every pixel, but this would limit the amount of faces I could find because there would be a limited amount of coordinates that the neural net could output.
 But since I used a mask the neural net is able to find as many faces as you want.

 Using the neural network:
+If you want to run this neural network yourself download the Face_Detector folder and run the model_tester.py program.
+If something doesn't work make sure to check the path to the model.